ENGAGE HELP CENTER

 Comparisons

-Comparison operators can be used to compare two values and return either the value True or False based on whether the condition has been met.
+Comparison operators allow you to compare two values and return True or False based on the condition.
 They serve as supportive operators for such additional constructs as If-statements and Switch-Case statements.

-- Less - use to check if the value on the left is lesser than the value on the right.
+Less: Use to check if the value on the left is less than the value on the right.

-- LessEqual - use to check if the value on the left is either less than or equal to the value on the right.
+LessEqual: Use to check if the value on the left is less than or equal to the value on the right.

 Aggregation

-- Max - use to return the maximum value of a set.
+Max: Use to return the maximum value in a set.

-- Min - use to return the minimum value of a set.
+Min: Use to return the minimum value in a set.

-- Length - use to return the length of a set, for example, to return the number of items in a list.
+Length: Use to return the length of a set (e.g., number of items in a list).

 Checking for membership

-- In - use to return TRUE if the answer given falls within the defined group.
+In: Use to return True if the answer is in the defined group.

-- Not in- use to return TRUE if the answer given does not fall within the defined group.
+Not in: Use to return True if the answer is not in the defined group.

-- Contains any of - use to return TRUE if the answer given contains any of the elements of the defined group.
+Contains any of: Use to return True if the answer contains any element of the defined group.

-- Contains all of - use to return TRUE if the answer given contains all of the elements of the defined group.
+Contains all of: Use to return True if the answer contains all elements of the defined group.

-- Contains none of - use to return TRUE if the answer given does not contain any of the elements of the defined group.
+Contains none of: Use to return True if the answer contains none of the elements of the defined group.

 Typecasting

-Typecasting functions can be used to convert a variable value from one type to another.
+Typecasting functions convert a variable value from one type to another.

 Additional constructs